 Risers vs. Full Desks

-If you do decide to invest in a riser, you’ll find a cheaper option that’s a bit more crowded and limited.
-You won’t have quite as much space to work with as what you’d get with the best standing desks, but you do you get the option to revert it back to a regular desk when you want.
+If you do decide to invest in a riser, you’ll find them to be a cheaper option that’s a bit more crowded and limited.
+You won’t have quite as much space to work with as what you’d get with the best standing desks, but you do get the option to revert it back to a regular desk when you want.
 Risers usually come with adjustable height settings, but they usually won’t offer the same level of adjustment as the best standing desks.

 Depending on the format of the riser, it may include a keyboard tray, and it may have electric adjustment.
-But just as often, risers will be adjusted using a manual crank or other non-electric system.
-They may require mounting, but the process is pretty simple, but many risers are heavy and stable enough to just be settled on your desk. and some can be pretty readily moved when you don’t need them.
+But just as often, risers will be adjusted using a manual crank or another non-electric system.
+They may require mounting, but the process is pretty simple, although many risers are heavy and stable enough to just be settled on your desk. and some can be pretty readily moved when you don’t need them.
 That said, you’ll probably want to keep the riser mounted for long periods.
 In other words, these aren’t devices you should be moving on a regular basis.

 Weight capacity is not something to be taken lightly.
-High quality models can offer a weight capacity of 300 pounds or close to that, while risers usually offer a fraction of that.
+High-quality models can offer a weight capacity of 300 pounds or close to that, while risers usually offer a fraction of that.
 Somewhere around 30 to 40 pounds is pretty common for risers, but that’s still going to be comfortable for most users.
 Monitors, desktops, and laptops are becoming increasingly more lightweight with each passing year.